KayJay7/copier/README.md

 The `in` subcommand is the simplest mode of operation, and the opposite of the `out` subcommand, it's meant as "copying from source locations ***in***to the storage location".
 The command takes in input the the owner, group, and mode (in the same format as the config file).
 This will copy all files from their source location to the target location, using the user, group, and mode received from cli, ignoring those specified in the config file.
+If no user and group are specified, copicat will use the current uid and gid.

 ### Copy `out` mode